Nepal Wedding Traditions Complete Guide for Modern Couples

 Pre-Wedding Celebration Timeline

 Mehendi Ceremony is a 4-6 hour celebration where professional artists apply intricate henna designs to the bride’s hands and feet, costing NPR 10,000-50,00010,000 to 50,000 Nepalese rupees.
-This ritual, practiced for over 500 years in Nepal, includes hiding the groom’s name in the design-if he cannot find it within 30 minutes, tradition requires him to give the bride a gift worth at least NPR 5,0005,000 Nepalese rupees.
+This ritual, practiced for centuries in Nepal, includes hiding the groom’s name in the design; if he cannot find it within 30 minutes, tradition requires him to give the bride a gift worth at least NPR 5,0005,000 Nepalese rupees.
+Similar henna traditions can be found in Indian and Pakistani weddings.

 Essential Pre-Wedding Events: